 How does it work and why is it a worthwhile option?

 In any number of scenarios, couples play out their lives together until one or both reaches an impasse in their own feelings of anomie within the couple dyad—and then they dismantle whatever structure they might have spent years building.
 They may do this literally, such as in cases of divorce, or they may do this figuratively, such as in cases of long estrangement and family obligations.
 It may be lonely, or both parties may suffer little as both have resigned themselves to this path.

 They may have tried couples’ counseling, and they may have decided, tacitly or not, to leave the hot potato alone so that whatever semblance of a marriage, partnership, or family operation can continue.
 But if it there is a niggling feeling that this is not all you’d wanted out of your marriage, and you’re not willing to completely throw in the towel, why not try a different method?
 One that helps you build skills in your current function within the relationship and the family, while also helping you to gain access to understanding in yourself and your motivations as well as your partner?

-Couples’ mediation is mediation that is designed to rebuild and repair.
-It is case specific and it deals with the presenting issue(s) as well as their underlying unspoken needs and desires.
+Couples’ mediation is a mediation that is designed to rebuild and repair.
+It is case-specific and it deals with the presenting issue(s) as well as their underlying unspoken needs and desires.
 It operates rather simply on functionalism, self-determination theory, and conflict theory, and it augments personal work rather well.
-I say this because couples’ mediation is not therapy, though it is founded in credible social science research (sociology, psychology, family systems, attachment theory).
+I say this because couples mediation is not therapy, though it is founded in solid and credible social science research (sociology, psychology, family systems, attachment theory).